The 12 modules of the education

 Biodiversity is essential for maintaining the health and functioning of ecosystems, providing food and other resources for humans, and supporting cultural and aesthetic values.
 However, human activities such as habitat destruction, pollution, and climate change are causing biodiversity loss at an unprecedented rate, which has significant consequences for the planet’s ecosystems and the well-being of humanity.

-You will come to understand that the biodiversity crisis is at least as important as the climate crisis, and you will be introduced to the planetary boundaries framework as a tool for guiding management of our relationship to the planet as a whole.
+You will come to understand that the biodiversity crisis is at least as important as the climate crisis, and you will be familiar with to the planetary boundaries framework as a tool for guiding management of our relationship to the planet as a whole.

 Lecturer: Professor Katherine Richardson